RobBiddle/ACMESharpRoute53Automation/README.md

 ##### Support <a name="Support"></a>
 - Please Star this repo if you found some of this code useful!
-- If you're an unbelievably nice person and want to show your appreciation, I like beer ;-)
+- If you're an unbelievably nice person and want to show your appreciation, I like beer :beer: ;-)
   - Send me beer money via LTC: MHJj5jaWFU2VeqEZXnLC4xaZdQ1Nu9NC48
   - Send me beer money via BTC: 38ieXk9rn2LJEsfimFWiyycUZZv5ABJPqM
   - Send me beer money via USD: https://paypal.me/RobertBiddle